"Hey, Marina! Got any plans for the holidays?"

 "Everything going alright?"

 Marina kept her hands steady, even as the voice surprised her.
-One couldn't become the Head Engineer if a random noise could make her flinch and jerk her hands while she was focused.
-She made sure she finished her weld with before she looked up.
+One didn't become the Head Engineer if a random noise could make her flinch while she was focused.
+It wasn't until she finished her weld that she looked up.

 "Oh, um, yes!"
 She answered as she pulled her welding mask up to show her face.
 Right, speaking Inklish.
 "Getting near done!"